 The Child to Come speaks at times in the oracular, but I never saw this coming.
 Yet the question persists: To what does it commit us to labor for the future, when that labor takes the form of protection and protection proves so hospitable to violence?

 Such a position is hardly articulable, then or now.
 Indeed, Zimmer Bradley raises the objection only to refuse it.
 By the novel’s conclusion, Camilla has come to find her own position as alien as the planet had once been.
 Survival, Zimmer Bradley’s novel suggests, is merely the occasion for restoring right relations.

 The Great work.
 The ultimate win.
 Work to be done.
 Epic story.
 History has been made.

-The Child to Come: Life after the Human Catastrophe.
+Rebekah Sheldon is author of The Child to Come: Life after the Human Catastrophe.
 She is assistant professor of English at Indiana University, Bloomington.